 Credits—any credit applied to the account

 Balance—the net unexpended amount of the board allocation.
-If the account has a debit balance, the order will not be shipped and the board will be advised of the over-expenditure
+If the account has a debit balance, the order will not be shipped and the Regional Centre for Education will be advised of the over-expenditure

-Arrangements for textbook repair and rebinding will be made directly by the school board/school with any firm supplying the service.
-The school board will pay the firm and the NSSBB will reimburse the school board for repair and rebinding costs up to a maximum of $9.79 per unit.
+Arrangements for textbook repair and rebinding will be made directly by the Regional Centre for Education/school with any firm supplying the service.
+The Regional Centre for Education will pay the firm and the NSSBB will reimburse the Regional Centre for Education for repair and rebinding costs up to a maximum of $9.79 per unit.
 Bookbinders will provide pick up and delivery services during scheduled visits to your area.
-The school board should forward the paid invoices to the Supervisor, NSSBB.
-A cheque will be prepared, payable to the school board, and the amount charged to the credit allocation.
+The Regional Centre for Education should forward the paid invoices to the Supervisor, NSSBB.
+A cheque will be prepared, payable to the Regional Centre for Education, and the amount charged to the credit allocation.

 Summary of Instructions